This is How to Divorce a Covert or Malignant Narcissist and Do It Right

 Financially abusive narcissists think it is their money and only theirs

 When you divorce a narcissist who is the higher earning spouse or has a greater access to money, that money becomes a weapon.
 Expect the narcissist to use it.
+The narcissist's divorce tactic is to financially starve you and win a war of attrition.

 That is because the narcissistic spouse sees that money as "his" or "hers" and certainly not something in which you should share.